NeonNickNick/Blacksmith/README.md

 To play online with me, you need to first run nmap-7.95-setup (1).exe.
 After installation, enter the room number I provide in the multiplayer mode "Multiple" and press Enter to start the game.

+"Help" mode provides the background stories and the game rules.

-Special thanks to my middle school classmates for their support!
+Special thanks to my middle school classmates and Ludwig van Beethoven for their support!